House Democrats: Trump must be removed to protect 2020 election

-House Democrats argued in their legal brief filed ahead of the impeachment trial Saturday that President Trump must be convicted by the Senate and removed from office in order to safeguard the 2020 election.
+House Democrats argued in their legal brief filed Saturday that President Trump must be convicted in the Senate’s upcoming impeachment trial and removed from office to safeguard the 2020 election.

 “President Trump’s conduct is the Framers’ worst nightmare,” said the House impeachment managers, who will act as prosecutors during the trial next week.